Charlie-Bell/stack-overflow-classifier/README.md

 # Transfer learning with fast.ai to predict Stack Overflow question answering

 <i>The objective of this repository is to use machine learning to predict with a Stack Overflow question will be closed based on text-only inputs.
-A multi-layer perceptron network is implemented in Pytorch and an AWD LSTM is implemented with fastai.
-The AWD LSTM greatly outperforms the multi-layer perceptron network.
+A multi-layer perceptron network is implemented in Pytorch and an AWD-LSTM is implemented with fastai.
+The AWD-LSTM greatly outperforms the multi-layer perceptron network.
 Code is provided to replicate the experiment.</i>

 ## The dataset